whennemuth/bu-wp-assets-olap-client/shibboleth/README.md

    - SHIB_CERT_KEY: The name of the public key used by the shibboleth2.xml file.
 The "public" part of the keypair known by the IDP.
 The file itself will be mounted into the /etc/shibboleth directory of the container with this name

    - SHELL: Set this to true, and the container will stay running, but apache won't be started.
-Usefull for shelling into the container and examining how the startup-script referenced by the Dockerfile CMD instruction went.
+Useful for shelling into the container and examining how the startup-script referenced by the Dockerfile CMD instruction went.

    EXAMPLE: